For most kids, music is a natural form of expression that can also lead to their happiness and success in life (read more).

 Chuck Todd (reporter) notes a connection between years of practice and competition and what he calls the “drive for perfection.”

-To Mr. Wolfensohn, who ran the World Bank, music is a “hidden language,” which enhances one’s ability to connect disparate or even contradictory ideas.
-He traveled to more than 100 countries, attended local performances (and occasionally joined in on a borrowed cello).
+Mr. Wolfensohn, who ran the World Bank, believes music is a “hidden language” that enhances one’s ability to connect disparate or even contradictory ideas.
 Music helped him understand “the culture of people, as distinct from their balance sheet.”

 “To learn to read, you need to have a good working memory, the ability to disambiguate speech sounds, make sound-to-meaning connections,” said Kraus (Northwestern University).
 “Each one of these things really seems to be strengthened with active engagement in playing a musical instrument.”